flipxcrsp/flipxcrsp/README.md

 Troubleshooting systems, exploring security workflows, or just tinkering with different platforms.

-It’s less about polished projects and more about documenting the process and what I pick up along the way.
+It’s less about polished projects and more documenting hands-on work with security tools, systems, and workflows, with a focus on understanding how technical products solve real business problems and how to communicate that value clearly.

 ---